mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 > and saves them time and effort in the long run.

 * Documentation as a code (avoid wiki).
-* Technical writers do not scale (but are useful if you don't know the readers).
+* Technical writers don't scale (but are useful if you don't know the readers).
 * Use link shortener to create links to the canonical sources.

 **Deprecation strategy**